Uniform Convergence of Metrics on Alexandrov Surfaces with Bounded Integral Curvature: Abstract

 \section{Abstract}

 We prove uniform convergence of metrics $g_k$ on a closed surface with bounded integral curvature (measure) in the sense of A.D.
-Alexandrov, under the assumption that the curvature measures $\K_{g_k}=\mu^1_k-\mu^2_k$, where $\mu^1_k,\mu^2_k$ are nonnegative Radon measures that converge weakly to measures $\mu^1,\mu^2$ respectively, and $\mu^1$ is less than $2\pi$ at each point.
-This generalizes Yu.
+Alexandrov, under the assumption that the curvature measures $\K_{g_k}=\mu^1_k-\mu^2_k$, where $\mu^1_k,\mu^2_k$ are nonnegative Radon measures converging weakly to measures $\mu^1,\mu^2$ respectively, and $\mu^1$ is less than $2\pi$ at each point (no cusps).
+This is the global version of Yu.
 G. Reshetnyak's well-known result on uniform convergence of metrics on a domain in $\C$, and answers affirmatively the open question on the metric convergence on a closed surface.
-We also show that a metric $g=e^{2u}g_0$ with bounded integral curvature in the sense of Alexandrov on a closed Riemannian surface $(\Sigma,g_0)$ can be approximated by smooth metrics in the fixed conformal class $[g_0]$ in terms of distance functions, curvature measures and conformal factors.
+We also give an analytic proof of the fact that a (singular) metric $g=e^{2u}g_0$ with bounded integral curvature on a closed Riemannian surface $(\Sigma,g_0)$ can be approximated by smooth metrics in the fixed conformal class $[g_0]$.
 Results on a closed surface with varying conformal classes and on complete noncompact surfaces are obtained as well.